Månafossen

-Månafossen is a waterfall in Gjesdal municipality in Rogaland county, Norway.
-The 92 m tall waterfall is located along the river Månaåna, about 6 km east of the end of the Frafjorden where the village of Frafjord is located.
+Månafossen is a waterfall in Gjesdal Municipality in Rogaland county, Norway.
+The 92 metre tall waterfall is located along the river Månaåna, about 6 kilometres east of the end of the Frafjorden where the village of Frafjord is located.
 The waterfall is in a fairly isolated area.
-There is a parking area nearby with a steep, rough 250 m hiking trail up a mountainside to see the waterfall.
+There is a parking area nearby with a steep, rough 250 metres hiking trail up a mountainside to see the waterfall.
 The hike takes about 30 minutes.